Back to Blog

 Does the app’s primary input method match how you naturally think?
 If you’re among the 30-40% of people who think best by speaking, a text-first app creates friction that undermines consistency.

-Red flag: Apps that treat voice as an afterthought—just transcription bolted onto a text-first workflow, not a primary input method designed for how people actually think out loud.
+Red flag: Apps that treat voice as an afterthought, with transcription bolted onto a text-first workflow instead of a primary input method designed for how people think out loud.

 2. Privacy and Data Control